12/19/2024

 Chief Financial Officer

-Yeah, so I think what you're referencing, Brian, is the reserve that we did.
-I believe it was in Q3 of last year for the amount of ERTC that we sold in the month of February when that proposed legislation came out and put that at risk because it was going to be, you know, it was going to end the program retro to end of January.
+Yeah, so I think what you're referencing, Brian, is the reserve that we did, I believe it was in Q3 of last year, for the amount of ERTC that we sold in the month of February when that proposed legislation came out and put that at risk because it was going to be, you know, end of January.
 So we were conservative.
 We reserved that.
-It was not a big dollar amount.
+It was not a big, you know, dollar amount.
 We did have that in our plan this year to release it.
 We carried it for a couple of quarters, but we no longer had that reserve.
 And that was assumed in the guide for Q2 and really the guide for the year.
 So, you know, we couldn't justify holding it anymore.
 There's been no movement there.
-And so, you know, that that reserve is no longer on the books, but it was a small immaterial dollar amount in the grand scheme of things.
+And so, you know, that reserve is no longer on the books.
+But it was a small immaterial dollar amount. in the grand scheme of things.

 speaker